LLNL/boxfish/docs/devguide/modules.rst

 Writing Modules
 ===============
 Each Boxfish module is formed of an agent and a view.
 Agents descend from the class ModuleAgent.
-Views descend from the class ModuleView.
-To register the module with the Boxfish root, the ModuleView must be annotated with the ``@Module`` decorator.
+Views must be wrapped in the class ModuleFrame.
+To register the module with the Boxfish root, the ModuleFrame must be annotated with the ``@Module`` decorator.
 This allows abstract agents and views to be created but not offered in the user interface.

 The agent maintains the connection between parent and child module and manages data requests and scene policy application.
 The bulk of this is handled by the ModuleAgent parent class.
 The view presents its requested data and handles the user interface.
-The view is aware of the agent and can pass data requests to it.
-The agent is not aware of the view -- the view must connect to the signals sent by the agent.
-The ModuleView class handles initial setup of the module, re-parenting of the module's frame, and interpreting of drag and drop data.
+The frame is aware of the agent and can pass data requests to it.
+The agent is not aware of the frame or view -- the frame or viewmust connect to the signals sent by the agent.
+The ModuleFrame class handles initial setup of the module, re-parenting of the module's frame, and interpreting of drag and drop data.
 Developers will need to write the rest of the functionality.

 Writing the Agent
 -----------------